Camonophy/CompilerSharp/README.md

 ## Status
 *This project is in a very early state and is far from finished.
 Just a few features are implemented yet and only available for a plain self-made pseudo assembler language.
 Updates will unroll about every two weeks, but without guarantee.*
-No papers are written so far, as the project has just started a few days ago and can go under static changes at any time.
+No papers are written so far, as the project has just started a few days ago and can go under drastic changes any time.

 ## Decription
 The easiest way to run this program is to bind the Project Solution (.sln) together with all files into a <a href="https://visualstudio.microsoft.com/de/downloads/">Visual Studio</a> project.
 This will stay the best practice for a long time (maybe even until the project ist finished).